-Unless specifically allowed by a graduate program's regulations, the maximum time to complete all requirements for a one-year graduate degree is 3 years or 9 terms; the maximum time to complete all requirements for a two-year graduate degree is 5 years or 15 terms; and the maximum time to complete a three-year graduate degree is 7 years or 21 terms.
-After this time has expired, students not yet fulfilling graduation requirements will be required to withdraw from their graduate program at The University of Winnipeg, unless they appeal for and are granted an extension of time limits, as detailed below.
+Unless specifically allowed by a graduate program's regulations, the maximum time to complete all requirements for a one-year graduate degree is 3 years or 9 terms; the maximum time to complete all requirements for a two-year graduate degree is 5 years or 15 terms; and the maximum time to complete a three-year graduate degree is 7 years or 21 terms (see detailed charts below).
+After this time has expired, students not yet fulfilling graduation requirements will be required to withdraw from their graduate program at The University of Winnipeg, unless they appeal for and are granted an extension of time.
+For the Continuance Term Form, please visit the Faculty of Graduate Studies website: Forms for Students | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)